Reverend Michael Stanhope1

 Frances Napier1

-Frances Napier was born before 1673.
-She was the daughter of Sir Robert Napier, 2nd Bt. and Penelope Egerton.1 She married, firstly, Sir Edward Barkham, 2nd Bt., son of Sir Edward Barkham, 1st Bt. and Frances Berney.1 She married, secondly, Henry Richardson, 3rd Baron Cramond.1 She died circa November 1706 at Norwich, Norfolk, England.1 She was buried on 10 November 1706 at Didlington, Norfolk, England.1
+Frances Napier was the daughter of Sir Robert Napier, 2nd Bt. and Penelope Egerton.1 She married, firstly, Sir Edward Barkham, 2nd Bt., son of Sir Edward Barkham, 1st Bt. and Frances Berney.1 She married, secondly, Henry Richardson, 3rd Baron Cramond.1 She died circa November 1706 at Norwich, Norfolk, EnglandG.1 She was buried on 10 November 1706 at Didlington, Norfolk, EnglandG.1

 Her married name became Richardson.1 Her married name became Barkham.1